tweaks-cc/EEB2-Canteen-V1/README.md

-# No longer maintained due to a change in the structure of the Apeee-Page.
+# No longer maintained due to a change in the structure of the APEEE-Page.
 <br><br>

 # If you want to visit the real menu-site: